 Election Transition Updates

-In what amounts to a political upset, on November 8, 2016 Donald Trump was elected the 45th President of the United States, winning the key battleground states of Florida, Ohio, and North Carolina.
+The November 8, 2016, election was a historic upset, with Donald Trump winning the key battleground states of Florida, Ohio, and North Carolina.
 Trump was also able to win the traditionally Democratic states of Pennsylvania, Wisconsin and Michigan.
 Republicans in the House of Representatives were able to limit their losses to the single digits, ensuring a Republican controlled House, while Republicans fended off substantive challenges in the Senate and maintained control of the upper chamber as well.

 Replacement of the Affordable Care Act (ACA) continues to be a top priority for the president and GOP lawmakers, despite their lack of success to date.
 A majority of Republican lawmakers remain opposed to the ACA.
 President-elect Trump and a Republican Congress face stiff challenges when finding a path to repeal the ACA without causing major disruptions to the health insurance marketplace.

 Members log in to view additional member-only content.